Port of Dubuque_Image Courtesy David Mark_Pixabay

 Day 1: Depart Indianapolis/Davenport IA/Rock Island IL/Le Claire, IA

 Depart the Indianapolis area by coach.
 Enroute we’ll stop for lunch on your own.
 This afternoon we’ll take tour of the Isabella Bloom sculpture studio in Davenport, Iowa.
 You’ll have behind-the-scenes access to every step in the making of an Isabel Bloom sculpture.
 Then indulge yourself at Shameless Chocolate.
-This evening step into the enchanted world of Broadway’s modern classic story of Belle, a young woman in a provincial town, and the Beast, a young prince trapped under the spell of an enchantress in Disney’s Beauty & the Beast at the beautifully restored historic Rock Island 1920s theatre, Circa’21 dinner playhouse.
+This evening enjoy a dinner show at the restored historic Circa ’21 Dinner Playhouse where you’ll step into the 60’s with BEEHIVE, a fun, frothy flashback to the fabulous females who unmistakably left their mark on 1960s pop music, Matches big voices with big hairdos, Beehive features non-stop hits from early decade bubble gum classics to the explosive late ‘60s soul sound.
 Comfort Inn, Le Claire, IA (B,D)

 Day 2: Riverboat Twilight Cruise: Le Claire to Dubuque